RensDimmendaal/llmfix/README.md

 You can customize the commands by editing the `COMMAND_CODES` dictionary in the `llmfix.py` file.

+### Add screenshots

+If you add the `//SS` command, LLMFix captures a screenshot and uses it as additional context.
+This can be useful when you have a text editor open alongside another file with relevant information.
+If you have multiple monitors, then a screenshot of the monitor where your mouse is will be sent to llmfix.

 ### Customize the hotkey

 You can change the hotkey by editing the `on_press` method in the `llmfix.py` file.